Suzakri/suzakri/README.md

 **NYNM** 🥳

-- Security nerd.
-Mostly going to be doing a bunch of Rust as I re-learn the ropes.
+- Building the future of talent acquisition and recruiting